hhaji/Applied-Machine-Learning/Tutorials/Readme.md

 # Tutorials:

 ## Blogs:
-* The blog of [Christopher Olah:](http://colah.github.io) Fascinating tutorials about neural network and machine learning
+* The blog of [Christopher Olah:](http://colah.github.io) Fascinating tutorials about neural networks
 * [Distill](https://distill.pub/about/) is dedicated to clear explanations of machine learning

 ## Metric Learning